jac3km4/red4ext-rs/README.md

     struct PlayerPuppet;

     impl ClassType for PlayerPuppet {
-        // should be ScriptedPuppet if we were re-creating the entire structure type BaseClass = IScriptable;
+        // should be ScriptedPuppet if we were re-creating the entire class hierarchy,
+        // but IScriptable can be used instead because every scripted class inherits from it type BaseClass = IScriptable;

         const NAME: &'static str = "PlayerPuppet";